Course Outline

 Module 11: Troubleshooting, Tuning and Disaster Recovery

-To increase overall service availability you may also consider configuring SQL AlwaysOn for Operations Manager.
+To increase overall service availability, you may also consider configuring SQL AlwaysOn for Operations Manager.
 This will increase the availability of the database layer.

 Lessons